 Cenchrus echinatus

 Description: Annual with genticulate (abruptly bent stems) culms to nearly 1 m long.
 Rooting may occur at the lower nodes.
-Sheaths shorter than to about equat to the internodes, compressed.
+Sheaths shorter than to about equal to the internodes, compressed.
 Panicles 2-12 cm long.

-Location: Locally abundant; found in waste places; common plant of the Coastal Plains and Piney Woods.
+Location: Locally abundant.
+Found in waste places.
+Common plant of the Coastal Plains and Piney Woods.

 Soil Type: Sandy soils.